-Motivated by his belief that alleged child abuse was occurring at the pizzeria, 26-year-old Edgar Welch drove from North Carolina to Washington, D.C., carrying three loaded firearms on December 4, 2016.
-He marched into the store armed with an AR-15 assault rifle and a revolver.
+Motivated by his belief that alleged child abuse was occurring at the pizzeria, 26-year-old Edgar Welch drove from North Carolina to Washington, D.C., carrying three loaded firearms on December 4, 2016.4 He marched into the store armed with an AR-15 assault rifle and a revolver.
 As customers and employees fled the building, Mr. Welch reportedly attempted to open a locked door with a butter knife and, when unsuccessful, his AR-15.
 Unable to find the alleged sex ring's kill rooms, he departed the pizzeria unarmed after about 20 minutes and was arrested.
-In an interview from jail with The New York Times, Mr. Welch expressed regret over how he "handled the situation."
-Regarding the absence of children at the pizzeria, he said, "The intel on this wasn't 100 percent."
-He was subsequently sentenced to four years in prison for interstate transportation of a firearm and ammunition and assault with a deadly weapon.
+In an interview from jail with The New York Times, Mr. Welch expressed regret over how he "handled the situation."5 Regarding the absence of children at the pizzeria, he said, "The intel on this wasn't 100 percent."5 He was subsequently sentenced to four years in prison for interstate transportation of a firearm and ammunition and assault with a deadly weapon.

-Published online January 25, 2022.
+Published online February 18, 2022, amending the title from the version published online January 25, 2022.